What is Tympanic Membrane Perforation?

-A tympanic membrane perforation is essentially a hole in the eardrum, which can result from ear infections, injury, and previous surgery such as ventilation tube placement.
-In addition to hearing loss, eardrum perforations can result in ear infection and drainage.
+There are many potential causes of conductive hearing loss.
+Tympanic membrane perforation is essentially a hole in the eardrum, which can result from ear infections, injury, or previous surgery such as ventilation tube placement.
+In addition to conductive hearing loss, eardrum perforations can result in ear infection and drainage (chronic otitis media).
 The infection is usually treated with antibiotic ear drops.
-Most patients will need to keep water out of the ear with ear plugs or cotton ball with Vaseline.
+Most patients will need to keep water out of the ear with ear plugs or a cotton ball with Vaseline.

-Antibiotic eardrops are used in the ear after surgery.
+Antibiotic ear drops are used in the ear after surgery.
 Regular activities are started the next day.
-Patients are typically seen at one and three weeks after surgery to ensure proper healing.
-A hearing test is obtained one to two months after surgery.
+Patients are typically seen 3 weeks after surgery to ensure proper healing.
+A hearing test is obtained 1 to 2 months after surgery after the healing process is completed.